Substation Relay Protection Training

 Roberts told the Star the decision sends a clear signal to the market and internally at the bank that renewable energy and clean technologies are more than a passing investment fad.

-Were really looking at a structural change in the economy to lowcarbon energy sources, he said.
+Were really looking at a structural change in the economy to lowcarbon energy sources as energy giants embrace renewables across markets, he said.
 So this isnt just to take advantage of a short cycle.
 This is a longterm move for us.

-The 10person team plans to offer a range of wholesale services, including preIPO private placements, project financing, public equity issues and corporate loans.
+The 10person team plans to offer a range of wholesale services, including preIPO private placements, clean power IPOs now in demand, project financing, public equity issues and corporate loans.
 It will also advise on mergers and acquisitions.

-Tom Rand, head of the clean technology practice at Torontos MaRS Discovery District, said CIBCs plan to more aggressively pursue the market – including everything from solar and wind projects to water technologies to biochemical production – could send ripples through the sector.
+Tom Rand, head of the clean technology practice at Torontos MaRS Discovery District, said CIBCs plan to more aggressively pursue the market – with a new focus on green tech that includes everything from solar and wind projects to water technologies to biochemical production – could send ripples through the sector.

 The big banks dont like to put their foot out first, but they also like to move in lockstep, said Rand.
 CIBC making the first move will certainly force the other four to move.